AndreasPK/ghc-proposals/proposals/0000-ffi-profiling.rst

 even expert users currently have no way to check for such issues.
 Nor a way to profile the impact on performance of these ffi calls.

-Therefore I propose the addition of a keyword, runtime option and two flags.
+Therefore I propose the addition of a ways to change the profiling behaviour of ffi functions.
+Both at compile and runtime.

 These will allow users:

 * To quickly check if safe ffi calls could be to blame for the disparity.
 * To include excution time of individual safe ffi calls in runtime profiles if so desired.